oracle/odpi/doc/src/private_unions/dpiOracleData.rst

 This private union is used to avoid casts.
 The data referenced here is the data that is actually bound to or fetched from statements and represents the array of values that have been bound or will be fetched.
-It is used by the structure :ref:`dpiVar` and it is also used for getting data into and out of Oracle object instances.
+It is used by the structure :ref:`dpiVar<dpiVar>` and it is also used for getting data into and out of Oracle object instances.

 .. member:: void \*dpiOracleData.asRaw